astrorigin/pyswisseph/docs/concepts/bodies.md

 ### Configuration

-To access these minor objects, you'll have to download additional ephemeris files and set their path as described [in the installation instructions](../installation.md#configuration).
+To access these minor objects, you'll have to download additional ephemeris files and set their path as described in :ref:'Configuration'.

 ## See also